Nabeel7672/customer-purchase-data-analysis_R/README.md

 > **Note:** PDF can be downloaded to view charts and detailed analysis.

+## Slide Deck Overview
+Explore the full analysis and insights through the 10-slide deck created from this project.
+Slides provide visual summaries of revenue trends, customer demographics, product categories, and seasonal patterns.

 ## Recommendations
 - Strengthen France’s Clothing segment
 - Explore growth in mid-tier markets